ezsystems/BehatBundle/doc/features.md

 ## BehatBundle extension

+### SiteAccess awareness

+With `EzBehatExtension` enabled Behat becomes SiteAccess aware.
+The SiteAccess used can be specified using `EZPLATFORM_SITEACCESS` environment variable, otherwise the default SiteAccess will be used.

+### Injecting services

 With `EzBehatExtension` enabled you can inject services into your Context classes using the `@injectService` annotation.

 Instead of writing: